Masoud2018/Wasaap/README.md

 ## Usage/Examples

-A sample of data presentedin our paper is given in the _data_ folder.
+A sample of data presented in our paper is given in the _data_ folder.
 The main interface _wasaap.py_ automatically loads the input file and produces the figures of the paper.